Synecdoche1/Void-NX/README.md

 # How To Use

-Download the ZIP in the releases section, unzip the file to a folder of your choosing.
-Three folders are included in this pack, SD Card, Payloads, and PC.
-Just drag and drop the contents of the SD Card folder onto the root of your SD Card.
-Insert it into your Switch and inject Hekate as you normally would.
-Launch either sysNAND or emuNAND as usual, and you're good to go!
+- Download the latest flavour of ZIP in the releases section.
+  - I recommend using a clean SD Card.
+You can do this by formatting the card, or simply deleting everything **__EXCEPT__** for Nintendo and emummc (if you have an emuNAND)
+- Place the contents of the SD folder (or the contents of the Lite ZIP folder) directly to the root of your SD Card.
+- Place the SD Card back into your Switch.
+- Inject your favourite Payload into your Switch as you normally would.
+I recommend Hekate, and booting into either sysNAND or emuNAND.
+Enjoy!

 # Features